comonadd/react-disqussion/README.md

 ### Installation

-In order to install the library using npm:
+Install the library using npm:

 ```
 $ npm install --save react-disqussion
 ```